scop/pytekukko-test/README.md

 ## Disclaimer

-This package is not supported or endorsed by Jätekukko.
+This package is not supported by or endorsed by Jätekukko.
 Do not bother them with issues related to it.